Final Recommendation Statement

 Patient Population Under Consideration

-This recommendation applies only to asymptomatic children whose parents or clinicians do not have specific concerns about their speech, language, hearing, or development.
-It does not apply to children whose parents or clinicians raise those concerns; these children should undergo evaluation and, if needed, treatment.
+This statement applies only to asymptomatic children 5 years or younger whose parents or clinicians do not have specific concerns about their speech, language, hearing, or development.

-This recommendation discusses the identification and treatment of “primary” speech and language delays and disorders (i.e., in children who have not been previously identified with another disorder or disability that may cause speech or language impairment]].
+The focus of this statement is identifying and treating “primary” speech and language delays and disorders (ie, in children who have not been previously identified with another condition that may cause speech or language impairment).

 Suggestions for Practice Regarding the I Statement